nguyenpham/Banksia/README.md

 - game pgn file

-Bellow is screen of a tournament between 3 chess engines:
+Bellow is the screen of a tournament between 3 chess engines:

 ![Demo](demo.png)